plave0/isp-sockets/README.md

 > **Note**
 >
-> All instructions and materials are written in Srbian.
+> All instructions and materials are written in Serbian.